Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

 Next, we generalize the dark-resonance conditions for more than two driving fields and for 3D magnetic fields.
 First, we note that, with Doppler broadening, any two sidebands in the square wave harmonics (Fig.~\ref{fig:levels_AT_fluorescence}(a)) produce dark resonances when their relative detuning (an integer multiple of $\delta_{mod}$ matches the Zeeman shifts between the $m_J = \pm1$ states ($2g\mu_B|\textbf{B}|$).
 Hence, the dark-resonance condition becomes

 where $n= 1, 2, 3, ...$. ($n=2$ recovers the base case because the two first-harmonic sidebands are $2\delta_{mod}$ apart).
-Equation~\eqref{eq:dark-line-condition} now describes a series of contours of constant magnetic fields where the atomic fluorescence goes ``dark" and enables direct computation of $|\textbf{B}|$ at the location of each dark stripe based on the known $\delta_{mod}$ and the g-factor.
+Equation~\eqref{eq:dark-line-condition} now describes a series of contours of constant magnetic fields where the fluorescence goes ``dark" and enables direct computation of $|\textbf{B}|$ at the location of each dark stripe based on the known $\delta_{mod}$ and the g-factor.
 To verify this relationship and better reproduce the experimental results, we extended the model to include 7 strong fields in total: the carrier and evenly spaced sidebands up to the third harmonics.

-We then analyze the dark resonances explicitly in the 3D picture, by expressing $|\textbf{B}|$ in terms of its vector components and exploring the parameter space $(b_x, b_y, b_z) = g\mu_B\textbf{B}/\hbar$ to investigate the effects of introducing $x$- and $y$-components of the B-fields on the observed fluorescence.
-To illustrate, we computed the fluorescence $I_y$ as a function of uniformly varying $(b_y, b_z)$ , while keeping $b_x=0$.
-With $y$-polarized light and the carrier and higher harmonics included, Fig.~\ref{fig:contour}(a) shows dark concentric ``circles" with radii $n\delta_{mod}/2 = 10\gamma, 20\gamma, ...$, in agreement with \eqref{eq:dark-line-condition}, and $I_y$ at $b_z=0$ remains zero due to the Hanle effect.
-Horizontal cross-sections in Fig.~\ref{fig:contour}(b) at constant $b_y=0, 5\gamma, 10\gamma$ show apparent shifts in the locations of the dips on the line scans.
-Similar plots for $(b_x, b_z)$ are given in the SM~\cite{supplement}.
-Unlike the $y$ component, introducing $B_x$ perpendicular to the laser polarization causes the dipole precession about the $x$-axis, allowing some emission along $y$ and lifting the fluorescence minimum at $B_z=0$ from zero.
-This is a distinct effect that cannot be produced by $B_y$ alone.
+We also analyzed the dark resonances explicitly in the 3D picture, by expressing $|\textbf{B}|$ in terms of its vector components and investigating the effects of $B_x$ and $B_y$ on the fluorescence pattern (see End Matter).
+Forward modeling of $I_y$ enabled us to estimate all components $|B_x|$, $|B_y|$, and $|B_z|$ at small fields (below 200 $\mu$T) from experimental data as shown below.